vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 of, in com. on Saundaryalahari Saokba-likhita-sātra 52, 527, examined 629; Prapanoasāra 1590. tantra, ascribed to $. dilates Saṅkhasmrti 27, 10100, 1440 upon a mantra called ] (same verse as Manu VI.
 72 ), Trailokyamobana for accompli- 1441 ( same in Manu), 1448n shing six cruel acts 1070; (eight verses quoted ).
 Saundaryalahari, ascribed to Sāṅkhāyana-brāhmaṇa 24, 26, 8.
 1049n; says that Manu- 241, 659n, 726-7, 1153, 1234 smrti and Devala-dharmasūtra ( on the observances of a sacri accept some doctrines officer ). .
 Sāṅkhya system 1352; verses sānkhāyana-grhyasūtra 27, 730, quoted by $ on V.S.
 I. 3.
 30 761 (on Mabāśānti), 1042. as Smrtis, set out, identified in sankhāyanaśrautasūtra 26, 671n, Santiparva and Parāṇas 1568n; !
 672, 816, 1032 (meaning of view that Śūdras like Vidura and Dharmavyādha had Sāākhya system : (vide.Devala, brahmajñāns aod & sūdra elements, gañas, Kapilo, Pabi- . may secure mokṣa by reading casikha, Upaniṣad, Vindhya the Itibāsa and Parāṇas, and PÅsa ): and Dharmasastra 1352– Vāoaknavi Gārgi, though & 138t; and Yoga in .
 Up. wonan, possessed brahmajāāna 1352; S. and Yoga are one 9210, 1642,

-acc. to śāntiparya 1367; con Saṅkaradigvijaya of Madhavā- tradictions in S. pointed oat by
+acc. to śāntiparya 1367; con Śhaṅkaradigvijaya of Madhavā- tradictions in S. pointed oat by

 cārya, 1010n; contains an Saṅkarācārya 13570; does not absurd story about king include time among 25 Tattvas Sudhanvan's order for persecu- bat includes it under Karanas ting Buddhists 1010n; throws 468; derived from the word all history and chronology to sankhyā that has two senses winds to glorify Saṅkarācārya 1378; dispassionate appraisal 1010n.

-of Saṅkhya by Dr. Behanan Saṅkaragitā 79n.
+of Saṅkhya by Dr. Behanan Śhaṅkaragitā 79n.

 138t; described in Porāṇas Bankaravijaya of Anandagiri, such as Kūrma and Viṣṇu